 Just the other day a reader asked me if I had heard of the Amazon job scam that was being promoted by phone.
 Having an unpublished phone number, I rarely receive any unsolicited phone calls, so I wasn’t aware of it.
 So, I decided to do some research and see what I could dig up on this work-at-home scam.

-First, let me say, Amazon is a legit company that offers individuals different ways to make money from home.
+First, let me say, Amazon is a legit e-commerce company that offers individuals different ways to make money from home.
 But, with that being said, they do not recruit people for these positions by phone.

-First, let’s talk about some of the legit ways people can make money with Amazon is through their affiliate program, where publishers make an advertising fee off of items that are promoted and sold on their websites.
+First, let’s talk about some of the legit ways people can make money with Amazon.
+One way is through their affiliate program, where publishers and bloggers make an advertising fee off of items that are promoted and sold on their websites.

-The second legit way in which you can make money on Amazon is through Amazon Mechanical Turk who is a platform where individuals complete short tasks for money.
+Another way in which you can make money on Amazon is through Amazon Mechanical Turk which is a platform where individuals complete short tasks for money.

-Another way you can earn money from Amazon is by using Amazon’s FBA Program.
+You can also earn money from Amazon by using Amazon’s FBA Program.
 Amazon acts as a fulfillment center for your business.
 You sell stuff, then they pack and ship it for you.
 They take a 30% cut of the total sales, and the rest is your profit.
 There are no fees to participate in any of these programs; they are free to join.

 There are work-at-home ads circulating online when individuals click on the ad; they are brought to a landing page that requests their name and phone number.

 While I was unable to listen or view the promotion for this scam, other individuals and readers have mentioned that the caller left a voicemail and they were directed to AmazonCareers.co which was an offer for Real Profits Online.